Non-perturbative Analysis of Various Mass Generation by Gluonic Dressing Effect with the Schwinger-Dyson Formalism in QCD: Acknowledgment

-\begin{acknowledgement} S.I. thanks T.M.
+S.I. thanks T.M.
 Doi, H. Iida and N. Yamanaka for useful discussion and comments.
-This work is in part supported by the Grant for Scientific Research [Priority Areas ``New Hadrons'' (E01:21105006), (C) No.23540306, No.15K05076] from the Ministry of Education, Culture, Science and Technology (MEXT) of Japan \end{acknowledgement}
+This work is in part supported by the Grant for Scientific Research [Priority Areas ``New Hadrons'' (E01:21105006), (C) No.23540306, No.15K05076] from the Ministry of Education, Culture, Science and Technology of Japan